seuliufeng/DeepSBIR/README.md

 Extra comment

+1. All provided models and codes are optimised version.
+And our latest result is shown below:

+   Shoes dataset:

+	acc.@1: 53.91%	acc.@10: 91.3%	%corr.: 72.29%

+   Chairs dataset:

+	acc.@1: 72.16%	acc.@10: 98.97%	%corr.: 74.36%

-This project used codes of the following project:
+2. This project used codes of the following project:

 Caffe trainnet python wrapper and python data layer: https://github.com/rbgirshick/fast-rcnn